 Platform · Migration

-Bring the history forward.
-Change the control layer.
+Keep the history.
+Move the control layer.

 Migration-ready paths

-Move from known platforms and custom systems.
+Move from known providers, app stores, and custom systems.

 • Controlled cutover by region, storefront, brand, provider, customer segment, or lifecycle state.